 Is Driving a Classic Bug Easy?

 Driving a classic Beetle is easy once you put it into perspective.
-Almost all beetles came with a manual transmission, which is much more forgiving than modern stick-shift transmissions.
+Almost all beetles came with a vague and clunky manual transmission, which is much more forgiving than modern stick-shifts.
 If you’ve always driven an auto, this will be a challenge, but it won’t take long to master.

 The exception is the dreadful VW AutoStick transmission, which is essentially a manual without a clutch.
 While this idea looks good on paper, it was plagued with problems and should probably be avoided.